marc-f/adamcod.es/_posts/2013-09-10-interface-segregation-principle-zend-framework.md

 ---
 layout: post
-title: Interface-Segregation Principle in the Context of Zend Framework 1.x
+title: Interface-Segregation Principle in the Context of Mappers and Gateways
 ---

 The interface-segregation principle is the _I_ in the SOLID[^1] acronym that describes the 5 basic principles of good object oriented design.
 It states that no client (read: _object_) should be forced to depend on methods it does not use.